Lundin Links: Video shows demolition crews start work to tear down fire-ravaged historic hotel

-Demolition work has started to tear down the remains of the former Lundin Links Hotel.
+The former Lundin Links Hotel has been reduced to little more than rubble after contractors spent the weekend tearing down the fire ravaged remains of the historic building.

-Specialist contractors have moved on site and begun work to raze the charred building which was left in a dangerous state after a devastating fire on August 17.
+Specialist contractors moved in at the end of last week to start the demolition process after the building was left in a dangerous state following the devastating fire on August 17.

-And once their work is done, the main road through Lundin Links can finally be re-opened.

 The developments came just days after a packed public meeting saw residents express their frustration and anger at what they saw as delays following the devastating blaze.